meteor-blog/meteor-blog/index.md

 {% endhighlight %}

 Then, you need to give blog admin users that role.
-Currently, you have to do this directly in the database by adding a `"roles": ["blogAdmin"]` field to admin users, or use the methods provided by [meteor-roles](https://github.com/alanning/meteor-roles).
+Currently, you have to do this directly in the database field (e.g. `"roles": ["blogAdmin"]`) to all admin users, or use the methods provided by [meteor-roles](https://github.com/alanning/meteor-roles).

 ## Fast Render